joshkent94/BrowseGPT/README.md

 turbo run dev
 ```

-Download the beta version of [Google Chrome](https://www.google.com/intl/en_uk/chrome/beta/), then go to Chrome extensions, turn on development mode, click 'Load unpacked' and select the dist folder within the extension directory.
-Click on the extension icon to open the sidepanel, or use the shortcut CMD + SHIFT + SPACE.
-Follow the instructions in the extension to get your API key from OpenAI (this is needed for development but is not actually used by default, see [./server/routes/conversation.ts](https://github.com/joshkent94/BrowseGPT/blob/19aa2977499b37f800b0308fb44edcb8621973fa/server/routes/conversation.ts)).

-To see any frontend changes in the browser you'll need to manually reload the extension by clicking the refresh button from the extensions page.
-Alternatively, download the [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) Chrome extension to make this easier.

 To lint the project, run the below command from the project root.

 ```
 turbo run correct
 ```

+Download the beta version of [Google Chrome](https://www.google.com/intl/en_uk/chrome/beta/), then go to Chrome extensions, turn on development mode, click 'Load unpacked' and select the dist folder within the extension directory.
+Click on the extension icon to open the sidepanel, or use the shortcut CMD + SHIFT + SPACE.
+Follow the instructions in the extension to get your API key from OpenAI (this is needed for development but is not actually used by default, see [./server/routes/conversation.ts](https://github.com/joshkent94/BrowseGPT/blob/19aa2977499b37f800b0308fb44edcb8621973fa/server/routes/conversation.ts)).

+To see any front end changes in the browser, you'll need to manually reload the extension by clicking the refresh button from the extensions page.
+Alternatively, download the [Extensions Reloader](https://chrome.google.com/webstore/detail/extensions-reloader/fimgfedafeadlieiabdeeaodndnlbhid) to make this easier.

 ## Contact